henry2004y/JuliaNotes/menu6.md

 * In Julia, generally there is no issue of memory fragmentation for array of structs, just as in C. On the contrary, for Java each class contains header.

 * Low level optimization: [MuladdMacro](https://github.com/SciML/MuladdMacro.jl).
 LLVM sometimes cannot generate optimal machine code as in GCC or intel.
 However, there are some hack packages in Julia for these low level instructions.
+In this particular case, first check if [muladd](https://docs.julialang.org/en/v1/base/math/#Base.muladd) in the base library can help!